Nov. 21, 2022

 As previously mentioned, I am a retired sergeant, so I haven’t worn a uniform in more than two decades.
 I’m told that I still look like a cop and somehow people can tell when they look at me, even though I retired more than 25 years ago.

 As I was weaving through the crowd at the mall, a young man walked towards me.
 His gait was at a normal pace and he didn’t seem to have a care in the world.
 A Gunfight Last Night.
+Listen to numerous episodes of the radio show as a free podcast in Apple Podcasts, Spotify, our website or most major podcast platforms.

 Deadly Encounter